Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 stationary bike is specifically better for beginners because: you can start at absurdly low resistance and still get work, zero impact on knees, you can watch tv while you do it (consistency advantage), progression is obvious (increase resistance or duration).

 rowing is better if you want full-body engagement but has a slightly higher learning curve. either is better than running for beginners.
+When you're ready to diversify, comparing rowing machines to treadmills shows why rowers deliver superior full-body results for intermediate training.

 The Psychological Tools (Don't Skip These)